 If all data is entered correctly you can save the record by clicking on the Save button.

 Add jingles (not required) - If you want to broadcast your mix, you may also want to play jingles.
 Smart Mix Player can do this automatically and always mix a random jingle exactly before a new song starts.

 Smart Mix Player only plays jingles that you added to the database with the Smart Mix Jingles application.
 Adding a jingle is easy.
 Click on the Add button and then on the button next to "File" to select an audio file.

 If the jingle has no silence, a fade or an echo, you can click on the Save button.
 Otherwise, first set a "continue" marker in the waveform.
 The marker must be set at the position where the fade, echo or silence begins.

-If you have customized config.txt and added some songs to Smart Mix Collection, you can run Smart Mix Player.
-Just start the application and click on the 'Play' button to start the mix.
+If you have customized config.txt and added some songs to Smart Mix Collection, you can execute Smart Mix Player.
+When you start the application for the first time, a random playlist will be generated.